vishnu55510/MediTalk-AI/README.md

 ## 📘 Overview

-**MediTalk-AI** is an advanced AI-powered health assistant application that allows users to manage health-related activities through intelligent conversations.
-It integrates multiple autonomous agents to handle tasks like collecting health data, generating reports, planning fitness and diets, searching for hospitals, and accessing medical research.
+**MediTalk-AI** is an advanced AI-powered health assistant application that enables users to manage their health through intelligent, conversational interactions.
+It uses a **multi-agent system** to autonomously perform tasks such as:

+- Collecting user health data
+- Planning personalized fitness and diet plans
+- Booking appointments with hospitals or doctors
+- Retrieving medical research papers
+- Suggesting medications based on medical history

 This platform leverages cutting-edge technologies such as **OpenAI GPT-4**, **Semantic Kernel**, **MySQL**, **Pinecone**, **Chainlit**, and **PubMed**.